 Cemetery B contained Predynastic graves and was described by Petrie as one of the largest and best of the season.
 Petrie led the excavations and recording in this area, clearing some 570 tombs.

-Cemetery C was an isolate hill, with shallow circular graves of the early Predynastic (Naqada I) period
+Cemetery C was an isolated hill, with shallow circular graves of the early Predynastic (Naqada I) period.

 Cemetery D contained a group of mastaba tombs and graves of Dynasty 6, excavated under the direction of Flinders Petrie.